This document was compiled and is copyright (2001) by Robert J. Budzynski.

 development versions of the corresponding C libs

-, GTK, the Gnome libs,
+(such as libmysqlclient, GTK, the Gnome libs,

 etc.).